katylava/dotkyl/after-clean-install.md

 apps that can control computer (aka "Enable access for assistive devices").
 May have to open each app at least once before they show up there.

+## Notes

+- Transmit favorites are synced via Dropbox.
+- iTerm2 configuration can be synced by reading from Dropbox/SyncedSettings
+- All app licenses are in Gmail and/or 1Password

 # Packages

 Install homebrew, then look in ~/Dropbox/CleanInstall for a list of what to